eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 == Frequently Asked Questions ==

 = This plugin supports custom post types? =

 Yes.
 It supports custom post types and built in types of post and page

+= What happens if I use unsupported field? =

+The value will be stored in the core meta tables instead of the custom table

+Yes.
+It supports custom post types and built in types of post and page